gknowles/dimcli/docs/README.md

 ## Subcommands
 Git style subcommands are created by either cli.command("cmd"), which returns a new cli object, or with opt.command("cmd"), which changes the command the option is for.

-The cli object can than be used to set the desciption, footer, add options, etc all for the command.
-All exactly the same as when working with a simple command line.
-When the command is an empty string it refers to the top level processing that takes place before a command has been found.
+The cli object can than be used to set the desciption, footer, add options, etc for the command.
+Exactly the same as when working with a simple command line.
+If you pass in an empty string to cli.command() or opt.command() it represents the top level processing that takes place before a command has been found.

 Options are processed on the top level up to the first positional.
 The first positional is the command, and the rest of the arguments are processed in the context of that command.
-In debug builds an assert will fire if there are commands and the top level has positionals
+Since the top level doesn't process positionals when commands are present it will assert in debug builds if it has positionals and ignore them in release.

-In release builds the configured positionals will be ignored In the commands list, the cli.desc() up to the first '.' is used
+In the commands list, the cli.desc() up to the first '.' is used